bharathgs/Awesome-pytorch-list/README.md

 99. [fenchel-young-losses](https://github.com/mblondel/fenchel-young-losses): Probabilistic classification in PyTorch/TensorFlow/scikit-learn with Fenchel-Young losses
 100. [pytorch-OpCounter](https://github.com/Lyken17/pytorch-OpCounter): Count the FLOPs of your PyTorch model.
 101. [Tor10](https://github.com/kaihsin/Tor10): A Generic Tensor-Network library that is designed for quantum simulation, base on the pytorch.
+102. [Catalyst](https://github.com/catalyst-team/catalyst): High-level utils for PyTorch DL & RL research.
+It was developed with a focus on reproducibility, fast experimentation and code/ideas reusing.
+Being able to research/develop something new, rather then write another regular train loop.

 ## Tutorials & examples